 3. Limit red

-3. Avoid yellow
+4. Avoid yellow

-4. Adjust vibrancy
+5. Adjust vibrancy

-5. Green to balance and soothe
+6. Green to balance and soothe

-Ultimately, it’s important to create a cohesive message between the different elements of your company.
+Ultimately, it’s essential to create a cohesive message between the different elements of your company.
 Does your color choice match the perceived appropriateness of your product?
-Studies have shown that this is far more important of a factor than the inherent color.
+Studies have shown that this is far more important a factor than the inherent color.
 Evaluate the message you want to convey to your consumers and align that with your choice of colors, as even the most subtle of color tweaks can influence brand loyalty and sales.